jomjohn/drill/_docs/install/070-identifying-multiple-drill-versions-in-a-cluster.md

----
-title: Identifying Multiple Drill Versions in a Cluster
+# Identifying Multiple Drill Versions in a Cluster
-date:
-parent: Install Drill
----

 As of Drill 1.10, the Web Console displays the Drill version running on each Drill node in the cluster, as shown in the following image: